orstavik/JoiComponents/book/chapter3_lifecycle/Pattern_init_attr.md

 the attributes are registered with the element.
 Therefore, if we try to get hold of an attribute set in the HTML template in the constructor, it has no value.
-Additionally, if we try to set an attribute value in the constructor of `HTMLElement` subclasses, the browser will throw an error:
+Furthermore, if we try to set an attribute value in the constructor of `HTMLElement` subclasses, the browser will throw an error:

 ```html
 <script>